 The data collected by the collect-support-data tool may vary between systems.
 The data collected includes the configuration directory, summaries and snippets from the logs directory, an LDIF of the monitor and RootDSE entries, and a list of all files in the server root.

-Perform the following steps to run the Collect Support Data tool:
+Perform the following steps to run this tool:

 - 1. Navigate to the server root directory. - 2.
 Run the collect-support-data tool.
 Include the host, port number, bind DN, and bind password.